top of page

 For Welty the drive for independence is inextricably intertwined with guilt.
 In her memoir, Welty writes, “There is no wonder that a passion for independence sprang up in me at the earliest age.
 It took me a long time to manage the independence, for I loved those who protected me—and I wanted inevitably to protect them back.
 I have never managed to handle the guilt.”

-(As an aside, there truly is no wonder that a passion for independence sprang up in Eudora Welty.
+(There truly is no wonder that a passion for independence sprang up in Eudora Welty.
 She has four planets, including her Sun, in Aries.
 Claiming her right to the life she wants to lead was part of her evolutionary aim.)

 But, Welty didn’t let the guilt stop her and neither does Livvie.
 Welty anticipates Gabor Maté on the subject of guilt: In When the Body Says No, Maté writes: